gianluigip/spectacle/README.md

-Spectacle follows the philosophy that only the code and by extension the tests provide accurate documentation of the system, so it provides a DSL for writing readable tests that can be published into a central repository to allows anyone to review.
+Spectacle follows the philosophy that only the code and by extension the tests provide accurate documentation of the system, so it provides a DSL for writing readable tests that can be published into a central repository to allows everyone to review.

 ## [Spectacle DSL](./spectacle-dsl/README.md)